 What is a credit File?

 A credit file is made up of all of the credit that you’ve taken out in the last six years.
-This includes information supplied by banks and lenders such as ourselves.
+This includes information supplied by banks, building societies and even payday loan direct lenders such as ourselves.
 It demonstrates whether you’ve paid back your debts on time so that other creditors can decide how risky it is to lend you money.

-Everyone has their own individual file, and you can check yours for free at:
+Everyone has their own individual file, and you can check yours for free at Experian.

 What Information Does It Have On it?